What happened to Jesus’s disciples post-Easter–in the weeks after Jesus’ resurrection?

 The same unhappy pre-Easter characters were unhappy post-Easter

 The book of Acts describes one exciting event after another.
-With the Holy Spirit filling and directing them, the disciples began to speak in tongues, preach, heal, and set the captives to sin free–in Jesus’ name.
+With the Holy Spirit filling and directing them, the disciples began to

-Pre-Easter the Temple priests, Sadducees, captains, and the Pharisees were irate.
+Pre-Easter, the Temple priests, Sadducees, captains, and the Pharisees were irate.

 Lazarus being raised from the dead, Jesus being raised from the dead; they couldn’t control God’s work.

-Peter didn’t help by pointing out Jesus being raised from the dead was responsible for all this excitement.
+Peter didn’t help by pointing out that Jesus being raised from the dead was responsible for all this excitement.

 The priests and the scribes knew the Law–that was their job.